HadySK/CppDspAudio/README.md

 testing dsp algorithms on audio

 We are using SDL to read a .wav audio file, store it into a buffer, manipulate the buffer then save it or play it back.
 The audio file is used as an analog signal source, after running each function we can save the signal as .wav file then analyze it using audio software like Audacity to act as our oscilloscope.
+What's cool about this repo is that all you need is a c++ compiler, SDL2, and Audacity to run and analyze all the functions without the need for any extra hardware.

 ## Delay